Skip to main content

 Labelling

-Egg products with at least 80% egg white or yolk, or both, provided for retail sale must comply with Part 1.2 Labelling and Other Information Requirements of the Food Standards Code.
+Egg products or mixtures must comply with Part 1.2 Labelling and Other Information Requirements of the Food Standards Code.
+The requirements depend on whether the food is packaged and how it is sold, for example by retail or wholesale.

-• the name of the food, eg. egg pulp, dried egg pulp, dried whole egg
+• If the food is sold in a package, it needs to have a label that includes: the name of the food, for example, egg pulp, dried egg pulp, dried whole egg

 • lot identification (date marking may be used in lieu of the lot identification).